g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 One of the central points of the internal-life chapter is that political organizations can become more than just a group of people tied together by a political goal - the group becomes part of its member's identities.
 As people get more involved in the organization, they stop seeing themselves as a regular person and start seeing themselves through the lens of the group itself.
-For example, a peace-loving person would stop being "a regular person who doesn't like war" and instead label themselves "an anti-war protestor".
+A peace-loving person would stop being "a regular person who doesn't like war" and instead label themselves "an anti-war protestor".
 Membership in the group becomes part of the participant's identity, and when it does, people feel really good about it.
 For example, for members of the "Student Nonviolent Coordinating Committee" (SNCC):